cloudmesh-community/book/chapters/pi/software.md

 ### Wireless Network

-The easiest way to continue is to have a wireles network you can connect to.
+The easiest way to continue is to have a wireless network you can connect to.
 We do not recommend that you use for example your IU credentials hence we wil not use the network called `IU secure`.
 Instead we will be using on campus the ATT wireless network.
-If your are not at IU please use your own wierless network at home.
+If your are not at IU please use your own wireless network at home.
 You can configure it via the GUI.

-In case you like to edit the information at a later time or at this time you can aslo use an editor.
+In case you like to edit the information at a later time or at this time you can also use an editor.
 Edit the file `interfcaes` file with

     sudo nano /etc/network/interfaces